rezendi/ykarma/README.md

-The general hope/notion is for people who excel in fields and communities which don't see much in the way of monetary compensation -- poetry, art, music, open-source software development, indie video games, nonprofits, churches, etc. -- to receive new kinds of rewards, which are non-zero-sum from an individual perspective, because every participant gets coins which must be given away to be useful.
+The general hope/notion is for people who excel in fields and communities which don't see much in the way of monetary compensation -- poetry, art, music, open-source software development, indie video games, nonprofits, churches, etc. -- to receive new kinds of rewards.
+Since everyone receives coins which must be given away, transactions are no longer zero-sum; people can be recognized and rewarded without it costing the giving individuals anything, as long as rewards are available for people who accumulate enoug coins.

-### But how can a single measure of reputation be meaningful across these different fields and communities?

-It probably can't (though, again, this is all very experimental!) so when coins are given, they can be "tagged" with relevant communities, ranging from fairly specific ("Ethereum", "open source", "blockchain", "Consensys") to very generic ("tech").
-Then, when vendors make rewards available, they can require coins with a certain tag(s) -- for instance, "tech" coins to acquire tickets to a generic tech conference, "Ethereum" coins for a more specific conference.

-### Why would anyone exchange valuable things like conference tickets for YKarma?
+### Why would anyone exchange valuable things like conference tickets for a reputation currency like this?

+Maybe they won't!
+Which would be fine: this is primarily a technical / social experiment.

-The most obvious use is within a company, wherein little employee rewards like a day off, or a social event at the company's expense, would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
-In that case the company would be the "vendor" for their employees.
+That said -- the most obvious use is within a company, wherein little employee rewards like a day off, or a social event at company expense, would a) be good for morale, b) identify those people most highly thought of by their fellow workers.
+In that case the company would be the "vendor" of rewards for their employees.

 But it's also easy to envision why external vendors would want to offer rewards to people who have established themselves as high-reputation within a particular community.
 The